kochrt/kochrt.github.io/index.md

 ---
 layout: default

+# About me
+about: [
+    "Software engineer and general tinkerer - I like to code and play with new technology.
+I'm currently a senior at Miami University, and most recently was a Cloud Engineering Intern at Cardinal Health in Columbus, Ohio, where I had the opportunity to work with AWS and do a lot of python scripting.
+I can be bribed with good Chinese food."
+]

 # Projects
 projects: [
     {
         label: "Patterson Bridge",
         img: "pb",
         url: "https://www.pattersonbridge.com",
         details: "Site to help students find other students to work on projects together.
 Why wait for a startup weekend to find talent and start your business?
-Written in Angular2 with Google's Firebase as a backend."
+Written in <strong>Angular2</strong> with Google's <strong>Firebase</strong> as a backend."
     },
     {
         label: "Patterson Bridge iOS app",
         img: "pb",
         url: "https://itunes.apple.com/us/app/patterson-bridge/id1178426060?mt=8",
         details: "Full-featured iOS client for Patterson Bridge.
-Written in Swift 3 for iPad and iPhone."
+Written in <strong>Swift 3</strong> for iPad and iPhone."
     },
     {
         label: "Pîng",
         img: "ping",
         url: "/ping",
-        details: "Location based discovery app built with Swift and Firebase.
-Currently in Apple's TestFlight Beta program" },
+        details: "Location based discovery app built with <strong>Swift</strong> and <strong>Firebase</strong>.
+Currently in Apple's TestFlight Beta program"
+    },
     {
         label: "GaggleInc",
         img: "gaggle",
-        details: "Hybrid mobile app using the Ionic framework and AngularJS in a three-person Agile development environment" },
+        details: "Hybrid mobile app using the <strong>Ionic</strong> framework and <strong>Angular2</strong> in a three-person Agile development environment"
+    },
     {
         label: "Project Dragonfly",
         img: "Project Dragonfly",
         url: "https://github.com/kochrt/ProjectDragonfly",
-        details: "iOS app to encourage kids to explore their environment and ask scientific questions" }
+        details: "iOS app to encourage kids to explore their environment and ask scientific questions. <strong>Swift 3</strong>"
+    }
 ]